smartinsantos/conTracktor/README.md

         address:
       }

-    PUT - /:id - Changes a propertie in the an specific propertie
+    PUT - /:id - Changes a worker in the an specific propertie

       {
         id: